quotidian-ennui/find-matching-issues/README.md

 > The original is being forced to run with Node16 by github right now, and it is working.
 However, in a couple of years, when Node20 is forced upon us it will probably stop working because of openssl which eventually leads us to `ERR_OSSL_EVP_UNSUPPORTED`.
 Upgrading is certainly possible (you would also have to fixup the tests that mock the github API) but honestly I don't enjoy working with node enough to do it.

-This scratches my own personal itch around my use-case when searching for issues.
+This scratches my own personal itch around my use-case when searching for issues vis-a-vis json & jsonlines.

 ## Usage